soumelis-lab/ICELLNET/Vignette.md

 |   |   |   |   |   |   |   |   |

 ## Input data

-### Type of data

-ICELLNET pipeline first considers the transcriptomic profile of the central cell, that can correspond to several biological conditions.
+ICELLNET pipeline considers transcriptomic profiles of a defined "central cell", that can correspond for exemple to a cell type in several biological conditions.
 ICELLNET will then allow to compare the communication channels used by the central cells in these different conditions with partner cells.
 As partner cells, we can use Human Primary Cell Atlas, a public datasets of 745 transcriptomic profiles among 31 cell types generated with the same technology (Affymetrix microarray, hgu133plus2 platform), already processed.

-It is possible to select up to 14 different cell types to connect with the central cell (the different options are listed below, in PC.target.all$Class).This number was chosen for clarity purpose.
-The user can also use other transcriptomic profiles instead of Human Primary Cell Atlas.
+As partner cells, the user can also use other transcriptomic profiles instead of Human Primary Cell Atlas (see section [How is the intercellular communication score computed?](##How-is-the-intercellular-communication-score-computed?) for format details).

 ```{r,echo=T}
 #download PC.data.all and PC.target.all objects from the github and open them on your Rstudio session - adapt path if needed